charlieabtbl/datamining_itc_amit_charlotte/README.md

 (4) Open GlassdoorScraper.py and run with -h parameter to get help

-(5) Run the script Glassdoor Scraper with two required arguments :
+(5) Run the script Glassdoor Scraper and personalize your search

-- --db-username: use your database user name
-- --db-password: use your database login password

-- The rest of the required arguments are taken directly from the config.json file

-(6) Personalize your search !
-Let's say you want Data Scientists Jobs in Palo Alto and create a database 'Glassdoor_db' Add optional arguments :
-- -l "Palo Alto"
-- -jt "Data Scientist"
-- -rt 4
-- -v : if you want to see the progress on screen
-- -hl: Choose whether or not you'd like to display the chrome window
-- --db-name "Glassdoor_db" : choose database name as you wish

 WARNING : DO NOT USE SINGLE QUOTES WHEN ENTERING ARGUMENTS.
 ONLY USE DOUBLE QUOTES

-(6) Now press enter

-(7) OUTPUT : a csv file should be saved as res_path as the output and you can access the database model under the name you chose or GlassdoorDB (default name) in Workbench or by connecting to mySql in the terminal.
+(6) OUTPUT : a csv file should be saved as res_path as the output and you can access the database model under the name you chose or GlassdoorDB (default name) in Workbench or by connecting to mySql in the terminal.

 ## The database GlassdoorDB